COVID-19 Increases Depression and Anxiety in Dementia Patients

-Newswise — Tokyo, May 8, 2023 -- An increased risk of depression and anxiety among US older adults with dementia and poor activity participation has been demonstrated through an analysis of data from the National Health and Aging Trends Study (NHATS), a nationally representative population-based study.
+Newswise — Tokyo, May 8, 2023 -- Data from the National Health and Aging Trends Study (NHATS), a study that represents the population at a national level, has shown that older adults in the United States who have dementia and limited participation in activities have a higher chance of experiencing depression and anxiety.

-These findings were reached by a team of researchers from the Tohoku University Graduate School of Medicine, Exploratory Oncology Research and Clinical Trial Center in National Cancer Center, and Tokyo Metropolitan Institute of Medical Science, Japan.
-This study is published in the Journal of Alzheimer’s Disease Reports 7(1).
+The Journal of Alzheimer’s Disease Reports 7(1) has published a study conducted by a group of researchers from Tohoku University Graduate School of Medicine, National Cancer Center's Exploratory Oncology Research and Clinical Trial Center, and Tokyo Metropolitan Institute of Medical Science in Japan.
+The researchers arrived at the aforementioned conclusions through their analysis.

-The coronavirus disease 2019 (COVID-19) pandemic has posed challenges to the health and lives of older adults with dementia.
-Social measures such as strict physical distancing to protect vulnerable groups, including older adults with dementia, increase the risk of social isolation among them.
+Older adults with dementia have faced numerous challenges to their health and well-being due to the COVID-19 pandemic.
+The implementation of strict physical distancing measures to safeguard vulnerable populations, including older adults with dementia, has heightened the risk of social isolation within this group.

-Participation in meaningful activities provides a sense of continuity, quality of life, and self-identity to people with dementia.
-Physical distancing measures during the pandemic could impede activity participation and lead to deterioration of mental well-being.
-Quantitative data show that people with dementia experienced worsening mental health following the first lockdown and the second wave of the pandemic.
-However, few studies included older adults without dementia as a control group and information on the level of activity participation.
+Engaging in meaningful activities plays a crucial role in providing individuals with dementia a sense of continuity, self-identity, and overall quality of life.
+However, the pandemic's physical distancing measures may hinder such participation, ultimately leading to the decline of mental well-being.
+Based on quantitative data, it has been observed that people with dementia have experienced a deterioration in mental health during the first lockdown and the second wave of the pandemic.
+Nevertheless, few studies have included older adults who do not have dementia as a control group, and information regarding the level of activity participation is scarce.

-The team analyzed data from 4,548 community-dwelling older adult participants of two or more NHATS survey rounds between 2018 and 2021.
-The main objective of the study was to investigate the longitudinal association between activity participation and mental health in individuals with dementia during the pandemic.
+The researchers analyzed data collected from 4,548 older adults who lived within the community and had participated in two or more NHATS survey rounds between the years 2018 and 2021.
+The primary goal of this study was to examine the longitudinal connection between activity participation and mental health in people with dementia during the pandemic.

 The findings

-Multivariable binomial logistic regression analyses revealed an increased risk of depressive symptoms and anxiety among older adults with dementia before and during the COVID-19 pandemic.
-The overall level of depressive symptoms increased between 2019 and 2020 because of the onset of the pandemic and lifestyle changes caused by several restrictions.
-Poor activity participation was also associated with a high risk of depressive symptoms and anxiety.
-Furthermore, the association between dementia and worse mental health outcomes remained significant even after controlling for activity participation.
-However, there was no interaction effect between dementia and year of follow-up for depressive symptoms and anxiety.
+Through multivariable binomial logistic regression analyses, the study's researchers discovered that older adults with dementia had an increased likelihood of experiencing symptoms of depression and anxiety, both before and during the COVID-19 pandemic.
+In 2020, the onset of the pandemic and the resulting lifestyle changes caused by various restrictions led to an overall increase in the level of depressive symptoms.
+The risk of depressive symptoms and anxiety was also found to be higher in individuals with poor activity participation.
+Additionally, the association between dementia and worse mental health outcomes persisted even after controlling for activity participation.
+However, there was no interaction effect between the year of follow-up and dementia for depressive symptoms and anxiety.

 Balancing infection management and dementia care

-The results highlight that mental health deterioration was more prominent during the pandemic onset than in other one-year periods investigated and that widespread mental health challenges exist in the community-dwelling population.
-Older adults with dementia may experience chronic psychological distress because of their dependence to care in daily life stimulated by rapid lifestyle changes and reduced social contact in 2020.
-In addition, they may be more vulnerable to reduced contact than individuals without dementia since loneliness and social isolation are linked to an increased risk of dementia.
-Dementia care and support should address emotional and social needs using accessible means under long-term restrictions.
+The study's findings suggest that mental health deterioration was more significant during the onset of the pandemic compared to other one-year periods investigated, indicating widespread mental health challenges in the community-dwelling population.
+Rapid lifestyle changes and reduced social contact due to COVID-19 may have led to chronic psychological distress in older adults with dementia, who are dependent on care in daily life.
+Furthermore, individuals with dementia may be more vulnerable to reduced contact than those without dementia due to the increased risk of dementia associated with loneliness and social isolation.
+Therefore, dementia care and support services should prioritize addressing emotional and social needs using accessible means while under long-term restrictions.